 If I am currently running for office, can I be in the FLLA program?

 Any individuals who are declared candidates or those who anticipate imminently declaring candidacy for elected office may only participate in FLLA if they pay for all costs associated with the training sessions.
 Please contact Josh San Miguel at email@example.com for more information.

 How long does the FLLA program last?
 What are the time commitments of FLLA?

 From acceptance to graduation, FLLA lasts just under four months.
-During these months, FLLA Fellow attend four in-person full weekend conferences, complete with both group and individual assignments between the weekend trainings.
+During these months, FLLA Fellows attend four in-person full weekend conferences, complemented by group and individual assignments between the weekend trainings.
 After FLLA concludes, graduates are encouraged to stay connected with People For the American Way Foundation to further nurture their work in the progressive movement.

 2018 Front Line Leaders Academy Training Dates: